EternityForest/SG1/SG1Protocol.md

 ### IV(Not present in Beacon messages)
 This is the device's Node ID, followed by 7 bytes of the current time, in 256us intervals since the UNIX epoch.

+### Calculating the private hint and wake sequences:

+One must first divide the system time by 2**26, then use that 8 byte signed number as the IV, with the channel key as the key, to encrypt 6 bytes of zeros.

+After masking off the top 4 high order bits in each, the first 3 are the private hint, the second 3 are the private wake sequence.